joseph-a-levine/authoring/now/index.md

 ## October, 2021

 October is my favorite month.
 My birthday, Halloween, Sukkot, MLB postseason, a spike in fiction releases, all add up to a great few weeks.
-Now, in Sierra Leone, I'm  realizing how much I underrated the weather changing.
+Now, in Sierra Leone, I'm  realizing how much I underrated the weather changing at this time of year.

 {% maincolumn "http://jablevine.com/assets/img/dc_ft_ph_climate.png" "" %}